neonira/neonira.github.io/_posts/2018-06-03-CollatzSequence.md

 </table>

-So, are now proven several things, for <cite class='kw odd'></cite> numbers
+So, are now proven several things, for odd numbers
-1. When applying Collatz sequence to an <cite class='kw odd'></cite> number, produced result will always be an <cite class='kw even'></cite> number.
-This implies that when applying Collatz sequence, we will never apply twice in a run the Collatz sequence <cite class='kw odd'></cite> rule.
+1. When applying Collatz sequence to an odd number, produced result will always be an even number.
+This implies that when applying Collatz sequence, we will never apply twice in a run the Collatz sequence odd rule.
-1. The result is always greater than the input for <cite class='kw odd'></cite> numbers
+1. The result is always greater than the input for odd numbers

 ## Suite analysis
 Let's focus now on suite analysis, has this will bring many insights on the Collatz Sequence results.